-As at the date of issuing the financial statements, the Company believes that notwithstanding the damage to its hotel operations it has good financial ability to deal with the crisis and meet its commitments as they come due and to comply with financial covenants in the foreseeable future in view of, inter alia, its cash flow, the liquid means at its disposal (at the date of issuing the financial statements), the spread of its operations, its leverage rate, its shareholders' equity, financing abilities, credit facilities and relationships with the lenders, and the aid packages of the relevant local authorities in the countries of operation of the Group.
+As at the date of issuing the financial statements, the Company believes that notwithstanding the damage to its hotel operations it has good financial ability to deal with the effects of the coronavirus crisis and meet its commitments as they come due and to comply with financial covenants in the foreseeable future in view of, inter alia, its cash flow, the liquid means at its disposal including its cash balance, marketable securities, unutilized credit facilities (at the date of issuing the financial statements) and the spread of its operations, its leverage rate, its shareholders' equity, financing abilities, credit facilities and relationships with the lenders, and the aid packages of the relevant local authorities in the countries of operation of the Group.
 Nevertheless, due to the uncertainty at this time, it is not possible to assess with certainty the full effects of the events, and should this crisis intensify and/or continue for a long time, it may cause extensive damage to the economies of the countries in which the Group operates, to the Group's customers or suppliers and accordingly to the Company itself, and as a result direct damage to the Company's revenues, the value of its assets, its business results, financial position, and the cash flows generated by its operations.

-As mentioned in Note 18.I hereunder, as at December 31, 2020 the Company is in compliance with its financial covenants.
-See also Note 18.I.9 hereunder regarding waiver of breach of financial covenant in a consolidated company.
+As mentioned in Note 18.I to the financial statements, the Company is in compliance with all the financial covenants applicable to it as at December 31, 2021.
+See also Note 18.I(10) to the financial statements regarding waiver of a financial covenant in a consolidated company.